-Nine out of ten cv’s have errors and often rejected as a result.
-Make sure you cv is error-free.
+Nine out of ten CV’s have errors and often rejected as a result.
+Make sure you CV is error-free.
 It’s always a good idea to get someone to proof read it for you.
-Do look out for grammar too mistakes too – it’s import to use the correct language.
+Do look out for grammar mistakes too – it’s important to use the correct language.

 References will be required